(Photo: iStock/PeopleImages)

 Most feet have the tendency to roll inward slightly through each step, an action known as pronation.
 But some feet overpronate, which means they roll in far enough to push off with the big toe, while others underpronate, rolling out to push off with the pinky toe.
-Matthew Normington, Running Room’s director of purchasing and logistics, suggests this DIY: “Put one foot into a basin of water, step on a piece of paper and trace the outline of that foot,” he says.
-“Then repeat with the other.”

-If a good chunk of your foot’s outline is visible, you’ve got flat feet, which are generally associated with overpronation.
+If a good chunk of your foot’s outline is visible on the paper, you’ve got flat feet, which are generally associated with overpronation.
 If very little of the middle foot is visible, you have high arches, a sign of underpronation.
 In both cases, you probably need a stability running shoe, which offers more support to counter pronation.
 Everyone else can get by with a neutral shoe.
 Either way, beginners don’t need to worry about bells, whistles, or Vaporflys—Normington says any core style from Brooks, Saucony, Asics or New Balance will serve you well.
 (Curious about all those thick-soled running shoes on the market right now?
-Here's what you need to know.)
+Here’s what you need to know.)

 Running is not just a sped-up version of walking, where your feet swing like a pendulum, landing in front of you with a straight leg.
 Instead, you want your foot directly underneath your bent knee when it hits the ground, with your hips right on top.
 “There’s a reason why having a bent knee disqualifies you in competitive race-walking—it’s more efficient,” says Karin Femi Adande, a running coach in Vancouver.
 “Be a race-walk cheater!”